Anti-Spoofing for IoT

 5. Voice Spoofing Attacks

-Voice spoofing attacks use replay attacks to exploit the Voice User Interface (VUI) of a smart system.
+Voice spoofing attacks, already described by the facial anti spoofing Wiki, use replay attacks to exploit the Voice User Interface (VUI) of a smart system.
 Adversaries can access the smart system using a recorded voice sample of the actual owner, artificially synthesized voice, or even a hidden voice command — an inaudible request that can be heard by the smart system only.

 Mitigating IoT Spoofing Attacks

 A number of countermeasures against IoT attacks have been devised.
-The major strategies are described below:
+Our facial antispoofing Wiki describes the following strategies:

 A jamming attack can be used against a SmartHome system using an external jamming device, or by turning one of the connected smart devices into a jammer.
-In the first case, the SmartHome system can mitigate/ stop the attack by switching to another frequency channel.
+Anti-spoofing for IoT suggests that in the first case, the SmartHome system can mitigate/stop the attack by switching to another frequency channel.
 In the second case, a special inference framework can be used to detect the source of disturbances and appropriate action can then be taken to stop the attack.

 A possible method to prevent spoofing through over-privileged issue is employing the context-based permission system.
 This system delivers contextual integrity, which, in turn, prevents sensitive actions from being abused, using fine-grained context identification.